cosmostake/contributions/juno.md

 ### COMMUNITY GROWTH (TWITTER, YOUTUBE, VOTES FOR PROPOSALS, MEDIUM etc.)

-We create a lot of [JUNO](https://www.junonetwork.io/) related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Juno.
-We have some basic images, logos, gradients from the [JUNO](https://www.junonetwork.io/) brand pack, and we often mention the [JUNO](https://www.junonetwork.io/) logo or other things related to it.
+We create a lot of [JUNO](https://www.junonetwork.io) related content to improve accessibility, community knowledge of features and [JUNO](https://www.junonetwork.io).
+We have some basic images, logos, gradients from the [JUNO](https://www.junonetwork.io) brand pack, and we often mention the [JUNO](https://www.junonetwork.io) logo or other things related to it.

 Also, our validator always votes for proposals!